 The Reverend Dr Jarred Mercer is Associate Chaplain and postdoctoral researcher at Merton College, Oxford and an assistant curate at St Mary Magdalen, Oxford.
 He has published in early Christian and constructive theology and his first book, on Hilary of Poitiers, is forthcoming with Oxford University Press.
 He is currently researching the spirituality of children in late antiquity, and co-editing an introduction to theology.
 Fr Jarred believes that theology is primarily for the enrichment of the Church and the benefit of all society, meaning it belongs as much in the pulpit, the pub, and the public square as it does in the university lecture hall.
 His interests include music, politics, books, walking, books, rock climbing, theatre, and books.
 He is married to Chelsea and they have three young children.

 The Reverend Dr Jonathan Jong is an assistant curate at St Mary Magdalen, Oxford.
 An experimental psychologist by training, Fr Jonathan is also a Research Fellow at Coventry University; a Research Associate at the School of Anthropology and Museum Ethnography, the Ian Ramsey Centre for Science and Religion, and St Benet's Hall, Oxford; and an Associate Editor at the open-access science journal PLOS One.
-He also teaches the science and religion paper for Trinity College, Oxford.
+He also teaches science and religion and psychology of religion for the Faculty of Theology and Religion, Oxford.
 His first book, Death Anxiety and Religious Belief (Bloomsbury 2016), was co-authored with Jamin Halberstadt; he is now working on a book about what experimental psychology can tell us about religion.
-His favourite things include dinosaurs, podcasts, and Islay single malts.
+His favourite things include dinosaurs, fountain pens, headphones, podcasts, and Islay single malts.

 Currently Chaplain of Lincoln College, Oxford, the Reverend Dr Melanie Marshall was a curate in west London after a stint at Westcott House and Emmanuel College, Cambridge.
 Mthr Mel is a classicist by training with a doctorate on Roman epic and historiography.
 She's currently working on a book called Questions Children Ask about God (And How To Answer them).
 She spends a lot of time at the opera, and regularly writes programme notes for the Royal Opera House, and otherwise is to be found reading poetry, looking at paintings (Velazquez for preference) and sitting around chatting to people, often under the name of 'work'.
 Preaching is her absolute favourite thing to do.